 SaxonAir was established in 2007 with the aim of providing a flexible, convenient and cost effective private air travel and associated support services.
 The company was formed operating only a single Beechcraft King Air aircraft and a Eurocopter AS355 helicopter with five dedicated staff.

-In 2009 SaxonAir became part of the Klyne Aviation Group.
-Under the Klyne Groups direction has continued to develop the business significantly by investing in the aircraft fleet, brand new purpose built premises and staff, allowing for growth and diversification into wider aspects of the aviation sector.
+As the company was looking for expansion SaxonAir became part of the Klyne Aviation Group in 2009.
+Under the Klyne Groups direction it has continued to develop the business significantly by investing in the aircraft fleet, purpose built premises and knowledgeable staff, allowing for growth and diversification into wider aspects of the aviation sector.

 To provide for the increasing demands of SaxonAir’s customers and fulfilment of further aviation contracts, a purpose built multi-million pound Business Aviation Centre and hangar facility was completed in May 2011; this new first class development was designed specifically to be multi-functional meeting the needs of the private air traveller together with serving the offshore transportation sector.
 The centre forms SaxonAir’s headquarters for its worldwide operations and is now home to many other aviation companies who collectively cover a wide aspect of expertise and associated aviation services.
 A third hangar was completed in 2014 for additional capacity requirements for SaxonAir’s tenants.

 Today, SaxonAir operates from bases throughout Europe, and holds two UK Air Operator’s Certificate’s (CAA AOC No GB2327 & GB2425) cover both Helicopter and Aircraft operations.
 Individuals within the business have a wealth of experience in delivering, operating and managing a wide variety of aircraft, which enables us to provide our clients with exactly the right aircraft for their journey – a one-stop solution.
-Specific aircraft operating bases are located at London Luton, London Stansted, London Biggin Hill, Norwich and Carlisle.
+Specific aircraft operating bases are located at London Luton, London Stansted, Norwich and Cambridge.

 We look forward to welcoming you on-board.